 Here she is with her son in 1785, painted by John Trumbull, whom you jolly well ought to know for his Declaration of Independence, his Washington Before the Battle of Trenton, and his Surrender of Lord Cornwallis at Yorktown (in which Alexander Hamilton makes a profile appearance).

 In 1799, John Barker Church became one of twelve founding directors of the Manhattan Company.
 The ostensible purpose of the Company – which was the brainchild of Aaron Burr – was to bring fresh water to Manhattan.
 But through a loophole in the legislation, the directors intended to create a bank that would be in direct competition with the Bank of New York, which Hamilton had helped establish in 1784 (now BNY Mellon; see this earlier post).
-The water never flowed, but the bank survived and (mostly) prospered, evolving into J.P.
+The water never flowed, but the bank survived and (mostly) prospered, evolving into Chase Manhattan and then J.P.
 Morgan Chase.
 Later in 1799, Church accused fellow-director Burr of taking bribes.
 The two dueled in Weehawken.
 Both emerged unscathed.
 The oft-repeated story that they fired the same pistols as Burr and Hamilton fired five years later is apparently not true.

 So this is what it feels like to match wits with someone at your level

 I love seeing Angelica in that painting … but what sort of mind did she have?
 What did she think and say?

 Unfortunately, few of her letters have survived.
 Among those I’ve seen, my favorite is this one, written to Eliza from London on 7/30/1794.